About Timing Questions

 A Timing question can be added at any point in your survey.
 This question will be hidden from respondents, and it will record four main metrics:

-- First Click: How many seconds pass before the respondent clicks the first time.
+- First Click: How many total seconds the page was visible before the respondent clicks the first time.

-- Last Click: How many seconds pass before the respondent clicks the last time (not including clicking the Next button).
+- Last Click: How many total seconds the page was visible before the respondent clicks the last time (not including clicking the Next button).

-- Page Submit: How many seconds pass before the respondent clicks the Next button (i.e., how long in total the respondent spends on the page).
+- Page Submit: How many total seconds pass before the respondent clicks the Next button (i.e., the total amount of time the respondent spends on the page).

-- Click Count: How many times the respondent clicks on the page.
+- Click Count: How many total times the respondent clicks on the page.

-You can use this option to hide the Next button for a certain number of seconds.
-At the default value of “0”, the Next button is not hidden, and respondents can continue the survey whenever they choose.
+You can use this option to hide the Next button for a certain number of seconds, preventing respondents from progressing through the survey.
+At the default value of “0”, the Next button is displayed to the respondent, allowing them to continue the survey as they please.
+This counter resets if the respondent exits and reopens the survey or navigates to a different page and then returns to this page.

 You can use this option to automatically move respondents to the next page of the survey after a certain number of seconds.
-At the default value of “0”, this option is deactivated and respondents may take as long as they like.
+At the default value of “0”, this option is deactivated and respondents may take as long on the page as they like.
+This counter resets if the respondent exits and reopens the survey or navigates to a different page and then returns to this page.

-With this option, a timer (either Count Up or Count Down) is displayed to respondents to help them know how long they are spending on that page of the survey.
+With this option, a timer (that can either Count Up or Count Down) is displayed to respondents to help them know how long they are spending on that page of the survey.

 Once your responses have been collected, Qualtrics offers various methods to create reports both in and out of the platform.
-From the Reports module, you can view aggregate data with pre-made reports as well as create your own.
-From the Data and Analysis module, you can view and manipulate your survey responses on an individual basis.
+From the Reports tab, you can view aggregate data with pre-made reports as well as create your own.
+From the Data and Analysis tab, you can view and manipulate your survey responses on an individual basis.

 There are five visualization types available for Timing questions: Statistics Table, Bar Chart, Line Chart, Simple Table, and the Gauge Chart.
 For more information on these visualizations please visit the linked visualization support pages.